 Instructor: Astaneh

+Earthquake-Resistant Steel Structures: Read Less [-]

 CIV ENG W224I Dynamic Response of Foundations/Soil-Structure Interaction 2 Units

+Terms offered: Prior to 2007

 Dynamic response of foundations, design of foundations to resist seismic loading, influence of liquefaction on deep foundations, soil-structure interaction.

+Dynamic Response of Foundations/Soil-Structure Interaction: Read More [+]

-Objectives & Outcomes
+Objectives Outcomes

 Course Objectives: The objective of the course is to provide in depth coverage of seismic soil-structure interaction as it pertains to seismic design of major foundation elements: footings, piles and piers; and seismic design of various types of retaining structures.
 To this end case histories will be used to illustrate past experience and then current analysis and design methods will be covered in detail.
 Assignments will be structured to provide students with the necessary tools for application of the methods in design of new structures.
 Building code provisions will be reviewed to the extent that they apply in this context.

 Rules & Requirements

 Prerequisites: CE W224C and CE W 224E

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week

 Online: This is an online course.